Last Updated on

 - The child who complains of headaches and stomach aches

-- The child who cannot sleep at night
+- A kid who cannot sleep at night

 “Stop biting your nails.
 It is a disgusting habit.”